pact-foundation/pact-specification/implementation-guidelines/README.md

 TODO

 ## 1. Interaction uniqueness
 1. Within a pact, the combination of description and provider state should be unique.
-The interaction list in the pact file should be a set - if two identical interactions are defined, then only one should be included in the pact file.
+The interaction list in the pact file should be a Set - if two identical interactions are defined, then only one should be included in the pact file.

 2. If an interaction with the same description and provider state, but differing in some other way, is defined, then an error should be thrown indicating that the developer should change either the description or the provider state.
 The reason this is important is 1. for the sake of meaningful documentation 2. it allows one interaction to be run at a time when verifying a pact by specifying the description and provider state of the interaction, and 3. the Ruby implementation has the option to merge interactions into an existing file when only one test is run (otherwise, all the other interactions get wiped) and there needs to be a unique key to work out which interaction needs to be updated.